Joncik91/ITROPA/README.md

    vercel --prod
    ```

+**Security:**
-**Security:** Your API key is stored as a Vercel environment variable and only accessible by the serverless functions in the `/api` directory.
-The frontend never sees the key.
+- Your API key is stored as a Vercel environment variable and only accessible by serverless functions
+- Password protection is automatically enabled in production
+- No authentication required for local development

 ## Features